allannjuguna/allannjuguna.github.io/about.md

 permalink: /about/
 ---

 My name is Allan Njuguna .
-I’m currently a student at Dedan Kimathi University, studying a bachelor’s degree in Information Technology.
+I’m currently a student at Dedan Kimathi University, pursuing a Bachelor’s degree in Information Technology.

 I love CTFs, I do almost every online CTF available on ctftime.org.
 My main focus is on web application security.
 I’m also learning reverse engineering and binary exploitation on the side.